DD2480-Group10/javaparser/report.md

 - *Hans*: added 5 test cases for 100% coverage (from 87%).
 - *Claudia*: Added 5 test cases for prettyPrintingTextNode.
 It increased the coverage from 68 % to 84 % (JaCoCo) and from 53 % to 78 % (our manual coverage tool).
+- *Adam*: Added 13 test cases for toToken increased coverage from 38% to 100%.

 ## Self-assessment: Way of working